nosoop/SMExt-EntityLump/README.md

 # Entity Lump Manager

 > :warning: This is (currently) not intended for production use.
+>
-See the following issues:
+> The intent is hopefully to upstream this to SourceMod, per the following issues:
 >
 > - [alliedmodders/sourcemod#1534][issue_1534]
 > - [alliedmodders/sourcemod#1547][issue_1547]